vertumno/DevRadar/README.md

-# omnistack-week-10
+# DevRadar

-todo. but I'm doing the omnistack week.
+Following up the Omnistack Week 10 course.
+More on that later.